jspecify/jspecify/docs/tsttcpw.rst

    most-convenient-world version.
 Or a tool might implement both and let users select which rules to apply.

-   Another possibility is for a tool to implements both versions and to use that to distinguish between “errors” and “warnings.”
+   Another possibility is for a tool to implement both versions and to use that to distinguish between “errors” and “warnings.”
 Such a tool might run each check first in the least convenient world and then, if the check fails, run it again in the most convenient world.
 If the